SumoSumir/quartz/content/notes/security/Content-Security-Policy.md

 > [!quote] TLDR;
 >
 > Content Security Policy (CSP) provides mechanisms to websites to restrict content that browsers will be allowed to load e.g. inline scripts, remote javascript files.
-CSP can be set either in the response header or in the html’s meta tag, the prior being given a higher priority. <br>
+CSP can be set either in the response header or in the html’s meta tag, the prior being given a higher priority. <br><br>
 > Recommendation:
 >1.
 Be cautious of 3rd party urls & using '*' in even in trusted urls, if a direct url can be used, it would be best.
 >2.
 Do not use 'unsafe-eval'/'unsafe-inline' instead use a [nonce or a hash value](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html#hashes).